 MLA: Print Sources

-Below are examples of how citations may appear in a works-cited page in MLA.
+Below are some of the examples of how citations may appear in a works-cited page in MLA.
 Although the examples on this page are presented single-spaced for clarity, please note that in MLA style the works-cited page is double-spaced.

 Book (view detail)